Duck hunting in South Australia: Bag limits

-As of 2016, a bag limit of five ducks per hunter per day exists.
-Historically, bag limits were greater.

 In 1927, a "sportsman" was permitted to shoot 25 ducks per day, and up to 40 quail per day on a single hunting license.
 A professional license was also available, which allowed a hunter to kill an unlimited number of ducks.
 At that time, in the neighbouring state of Victoria, the only available license limited each hunter to 15 ducks per day.
 Recreational hunters were also prohibited from selling hunted ducks commercially.
 No such sale limitation was in place in South Australia, which allowed for South Australian duck hunters, professional and recreational, to export ducks to Victoria for sale there.
-The allowance for "market shooters" was considered to be risking populations of ducks being "wiped out" from some areas in 1928.

-In 1946, the bag limit was 12 ducks "per gun" per day.
+Market shooters was considered to be risking populations of ducks being wiped out from some areas in 1928.
+In 1946, the bag limit was 12 ducks per gun per day.
 The bag limit was also 12 ducks per hunter per day in 1992, with a further restriction of a maximum of two Australasian shoveller per day.

-Fees

-As of 2016, duck hunting permits cost $43.25 for adults and $22.40 for children and concession holders.
-In 1982, the equivalent permit cost $12.

 Firearms

-Ducks may only be shot using "a smoothbore firearm that has a bore not exceeding 1.9cm (12 gauge) firing shot no larger than BB (4.1mm in diameter)."
+Only smoothbore shotguns not exceeding 12-gauge using shot pellets no larger than BB (4.1 mm) is allowed.
 Pump action and self-loading firearms are prohibited unless used on private land.
 In 1940, duck hunters visiting South Australia from other states were required to register their firearms in South Australia and purchase a gun license for 5 shillings.
-In 1943, the Commonwealth Government considered banning duck hunting for the year in order to conserve ammunition during Australia's involvement in World War II.
+In 1943, the Commonwealth Government banned duck hunting to conserve ammunition during Australia's involvement in World War II.

-Compliance

-Hunters must comply with the Code of Practice for the Humane Destruction of Birds by Shooting in South Australia, the National Parks and Wildlife Act 1972, the National Parks and Wildlife (Hunting) Regulations 2011 and the Animal Welfare Act 1985.